automl/amltk/CONTRIBUTING.md

 By introducing a simple type instead of multiple values, editors can now be smarter and help guide a user of `Timer` to what the timer returns when stopped and what's contained.
-The benfit of wrapping these means we can now also add more information to our `TimeInterval` without complicating the return type.
+The benefit of wrapping these means we can now also add more information to our `TimeInterval` without complicating the return type.